agoragames/haigha/DOCUMENTATION.rst

 When a command is received from the broker, the dispatch will find the appropriate haigha method and if that method is at the front of the buffer, will pop it off.
 All remaining frames are then flushed until the buffer is empty, or the first item is another pending synchronous callback.
 This solution implements a very lightweight system for reliably managing multiple outstanding synchronous calls in an asynchronous dispatch loop.
 The user is free to interact with AMQP without worrying about whether a method is synchronous or not [#]_.

+When receiving frames, the `Connection`_ first queues frames to each channel via ``channel.buffer_frame()``.
+It then iterates over all channels for which a frame was queued and calls ``channel.process_frames()``.
+In most cases, an AMQP command is isolated to one frame, but in the case of messages, the content may be split across multiple frames.
+In the situation where not all content frames have been received yet, the `BasicClass`_ will raise a ``ProtocolClass.FrameUnderflow`` exception and re-buffer any message frames on the channel.
+When the next frame arrives for the channel, the process will repeat, until all frames have arrived and the message is complete.

 Exchange
 --------